mrkkrj/TrianglePP/docs/README.md

 ## File I/O

 You can write and read ASCII files containing point and segement definitions using Triangle++ methods.
 Some examples are stored in the *tppDataFiles* directory.
-Documentation for the used formats can be found ....
+Documentation for the used formats can be found in [TriLib README.txt](./TriLib%2README.txt) in the *"File Formats"* section

-t.b.c. ...

 ### .node files